Deep learning probability flows and entropy production rates in active matter: Numerical experiments

 \subsubsection{Additional results}

 Figures~\ref{fig:app:64_omitted_1}~\&~\ref{fig:app:64_omitted_2} display the quantities $|v_x|, \divx v_x, |v|$ and $\div v$ that were omitted from the main text, while Figure~\ref{fig:64_stats} displays the quantitative statistics we used to assess convergence (see captions for discussion).
+Figure~\ref{fig:64_attention} shows the attention map of the learned network (see discussion in main text).

-\subsection{Motility-Induced Phase Separation}
+\subsection{Motility-induced phase separation}

-\subsection{Dataset generation}
+\subsubsection{Dataset generation}

 We simulated~\eqref{eqn:interacting_particles} using the Euler-Maruyama method in the athermal regime with $\epsilon = 0$, a persistence parameter $\gamma = 10^{-4}$, a timestep of $\Delta t = 10^{-1}$, a self-propulsion velocity $v_0 = 0.025$ and a packing fraction of $\phi=0.5$.
 These parameters were chosen to ensure the system was in the motility-induced phase separation regime.
 Due to the large number of interacting particles, it is computationally expensive to generate a large dataset of thermalized independent samples, as was done in the previous two examples.
 Instead, we simulated $12$ independent initial conditions until time $1/\gamma$ and verified that a cluster had formed.
 Then we generated a trajectory of $10,000$ samples per initial condition separated by a time lag $\tau = 0.02/\gamma = 20$.
+Each trajectory was generated in around 24 hours on a single Nvidia RTX8000 GPU.

-\subsection{Network Architecture}
+\subsubsection{Network architecture}

 We define the score $s^i$ for each particle $i$ using the architecture in Figure~\ref{fig:network}; to reduce time and memory complexity, the input to the encoder block is \textit{only} the embedding for particle $i$ along with the embeddings for the $N_{\text{neighbors}}$ nearest neighbors.
 The output of the network is then a matrix of size $(N_{\text{neighbors}}+1) \times d$.
 These represent the score $s^i$ along with a set of rich features for each neighboring particle used to compute $s^i$; the latter are discarded, so that as $N_{\text{neighbors}} \rightarrow N$, we recover the architecture used for $N=64$ defined at the level of the full system.
 To ensure equivariance amongst particles, we share weights in the embedding, encoder, and decoder between all particles.